 Jimmy Moore Podcast – Living La Vida Low Carb

-- The official book that I would recommend to give you all the most current info and answer most questions you have about Nutritional Ketosis is Keto Clarity and The Diet Doctor.
+- The first book that I read to provide answers about Nutritional Ketosis is Keto Clarity

 - I will review several points from the book that I found helpful to clarify much of the misunderstanding of this approach: